boehnen/boehnen/README.md

 ### Justin Boehnen `Software Engineer`

 I architect data pipelines that wrangle massive, messy data from the real world.
 I integrate AI and ML into workflows to improve efficiency and accuracy, from LLM-powered analysis to custom models that save hours of manual work.
+And I ship the full stack: backend APIs, web apps, mobile.

 ### What I'm building
 🧠 [BrainGap](https://braingap.io) — Adaptive learning assessment using AI and item response theory